 You must notify Trinity Hall immediately of any funding you may receive either before or after you submit your application.
-The College reserves the right to withdraw funding and pass it on to the next eligible student and it is very important that you accept other funding to allow Trinity Hall to provide as many Studentships as possible.
+The College reserves the right to withdraw funding and it is very important that you accept other funding to allow Trinity Hall to provide as many Studentships as possible.
 The College will reduce your Studentship by the amount you have been awarded by any other funding source, if it exceeds your total fee and maintenance costs as set down in university guidelines.
-For example if Trinity Hall offer you a fully funded Studentship of £30,000 and you gain funding from another source of £10,000 your Trinity Hall studentship would be reduced by £10,000.
+For example if Trinity Hall offers you a fully funded Studentship of £30,000 and you gain funding from another source of £10,000 your Trinity Hall studentship would be reduced by £10,000.

 The earlier the better.
 Your University on-line application will need to be seen by the department before being passed on to a college.
 This may be seen by more than one college which will require time for it to be reviewed and passed on.
 Apply early and allow the colleges and departments sufficient time to review your application before approaching deadlines.